 a cable car would reduce access

-If a cable car, with all its manifold negative impacts, could not provide better access to the mountain than the roadway, its case would collapse; and so, at every turn, in words and pictures and posts, the Mount Wellington cable car company argues that the mountain, frequently and frustratingly—especially when it is most desirably cloaked in snow—is "closed" whereas a cableway would provide "all-year, all-weather" access.
+At every turn, in words and pictures and posts, the Mount Wellington cable car company argues that the mountain, frequently and frustratingly—especially when it is most desirably cloaked in snow—is "closed" whereas a cableway would provide "all-year, all-weather" access.
 Would it?

 At peak need, how many people can the cable car carry?
 "Expect queues" warns the MWCC when perfect conditions coincide with public holidays.
 Users would queue for carpark space, queue for tickets—if they can get tickets—queue for the cablecar, queue in the cafe, and when it’s time to return expect to queue—and even longer delays.